 Salmon: Goodbye, Dry Eyes

 Dry eyes?
 Eating enough omega-3 fatty acids can help alleviate the problem.
-Get some healthy fats every day in the form of salmon or other types of fish (two to three times per week), walnuts (which also include eye-healthy vitamin E), flax and chia seeds.
-Salmon is also a good source of vitamin D, which helps protect against macular degeneration.
+Get some healthy fats every day in the form of salmon or other types of fish (two to three times per week), walnuts (which also contain eye-healthy vitamin E), flax and chia seeds.
+Salmon also is a good source of vitamin D, which helps protect against macular degeneration.
 You can also get vitamin D by downing sardines, mackerel, milk and orange juice fortified with vitamin D.

 Green Tea: Antioxidant Powerhouse